 Each of the six state universities under the jurisdiction of the Regional University System of Oklahoma Board of Regents shall institute an Appellate Committee on Dismissal of Tenured Faculty Members.
 The committee shall not exceed nine (9) tenured faculty members, eight (8) of whom shall be elected by the faculty governing body of the University and one member appointed by the President of the University.
 A quorum shall be five (5) members or a majority of qualified members of the committee.
 Initially, one-half of the elected members shall be elected for twelve (12) months and one-half for twenty-four (24) months; thereafter, one-half shall be elected each year.
 No member may serve more than two consecutive terms.
-One or more alternate members of the committee is an interested party in a case which comes before the Appellate Committee on Dismissal of Tenured Faculty Members, said committee member shall not serve on that case.
+One or more alternate members of the committee shall be elected to serve in the event a regular member is unable to serve.
+If any member of the committee is an interested party in a case which comes before the Appellate Committee on Dismissal of Tenured Faculty Members, said committee member shall not serve on that case.